 Policy and Compliance

-Through its policies and programs, Nevada Medicaid seeks to ensure meaningful access to all members including those with LEP.
+Nevada Medicaid's policies strive to provide members access to services regardless of LEP.
 This includes all communication and information regarding eligibility, benefits and services, enrolled providers, vendors, and other materials regarding the Medicaid program.

 Medicaid-Enrolled Providers